 Housing and Development Board or HDB flats are public housing properties for working class Singaporean citizens.
-These are usually low priced but high quality.
-They have become the indispensable for the residents of Singapore because they are affordable.
-Close to 80% of people dwell in HDB flats.
-They are available in different forms.
+These are usually low-priced but of high quality.
+In recent years, they have become the indispensable residential choice for the residents of Singapore because of their affordability, having as much as 80% of people dwelling in these budget flats.
+They are also available in different forms.

-- 2-Room Flat - Two room flats are small but they are best suitable for small families and less wealthy households.
+Two-room flats are small but they are best suitable for small families and less wealthy households.
 A small size 2-room flat is normally 45 square meters in size, and provided with everything from the bedroom to the living room, all the way to the bathroom, kitchen, and even storage room.
 If you compare them with private houses, a 2-room flat built by HDB is of size equal to the one-bedroom unit.

-- 3-Room Flat - If you are family is child rearing or you are would-be parents, the 3-room flat are the best option measuring 60 to 65 square meters.
-It has a master bedroom with bathroom attached, extra bedroom, kitchen, a common bath room store room and service yard.
+If you are a growing family of three or a tandem of would-be parents, the 3-room flat might be the best option for your residential choice.
+Measuring 60 to 65 square meters, this space has a master bedroom and a bathroom, an extra bedroom, a kitchen, a common bathroom, storage room, and a service yard.

-- 4-Room Flats - Measuring 91 to 100 square metre, a 4-room flat has a master bedroom, living area, two common bedrooms, a kitchen and store room which is most suitable for big families with kids.
-The four room HDB flat has spaces and offers good amount of space and is available at affordable price.
+Measuring 91 to 100 square meters, a 4-room flat has a master bedroom, a living area, two common bedrooms, a kitchen, and a storage room — proving to be the most suitable option for big families with kids.
+The four-room HDB flat is relatively spacious and offers a good amount of space.
+Furthermore, it is available at an affordable price.
 You can get them in different types of design as you wish.

-- 5-Room Flat - Measuring close to 110 square metres, a 5-room flat has a master bed room, one kitchen, living area, two common bedrooms, one store room and extra dining area in each of the units.
+Measuring close to 110 square meters, a 5-room flat has a master bedroom, one kitchen, a living area, two common bedrooms, one store room, and an additional dining area in each of the units.
 All this makes it a fairly big home.

-- Studio Apartments - These are made to fulfill the needs of elderly people.
-Aside from providing comfort through its fairly spacious area, they have features that are suitable for the elderly including bathroom support bars, non-slip tiles, and cabinets without sharp edges.
+These apartments are more commonly made to fulfill the needs of elderly people.
+Aside from providing comfort through its fairly spacious area, they have features that are suitable for the elderly — including bathroom support bars, non-slip tiles, and cabinets without sharp edges.
 Studio apartments can accommodate two people easily and they are generally sold on a 30-year lease.

-- Design, Build and Sell Scheme or DBSS flats - This is classified as a public housing that is larger than HDB flats but smaller than executive condominiums.
+This is classified as a public housing that is larger than HDB flats but smaller than executive condominiums.
 However, the planning and design in walls are done by private developers and are built with finishing that is minimal and looks more like a private home and have fewer facilities.
 These flats are popular among more affluent residents who have the financial capabilities to purchase bigger spaces yet are still not ready to splurge on the private market space.

-- Executive flats - An executive measures 130 square metres and is one of the biggest dwelling units in Singapore.
+An executive flat normally measures around 130 square meters and is one of the biggest dwelling units in Singapore.
 This unit includes an extra space which you can transform however you want.
 Moreover, some executive flats have balconies fronting a nice view of Singapore.

-If you have enough money to invest more than the price of HDB flat but are still hesitant to make the full switch to a private property, hybrids are the ideal residential choice for you.
+If you have enough money to invest more than the price of an HDB flat but are still hesitant to make the full switch to a private property, hybrids are the ideal residential choice for you.
 Hybrids are special houses since they have the characteristics of public housing and qualities of private housing.
 They are a cross between private and public properties.

-- Housing and Urban Development Corporation or HUDC Flats - They were erected in the 1970s and became popular in the 80s.
-Only a few estates are left with HUDC flats since it started being phased out on the late 80s.
-Because of privatization, it's undergoing changes to realize privatization.
+These flats were erected in the ‘70s and became more popular in the ‘80s.
+Only a few estates are left with HUDC flats since it started being phased out in the late ‘80s.
+Because of privatization, it's undergoing changes to realize this.

-- Executive condominiums - These dwelling units are suitable for young career professionals and new couples because they can financially afford it if they can't go for private properties.
+These dwelling units are suitable for young career professionals and new couples because they can financially afford it if they can't go for private properties.
 These dwelling units have the same amenities in private condominiums.
-To get such a dwelling unit, you need to have the eligibility requirements, 99-year leasehold and minimum occupancy is required.
+To get this dwelling unit, you need to meet a couple of the eligibility requirements: a 99-year leasehold and a minimum occupancy.

 Private properties don't come with any lease.
 There are two major types of private houses in Singapore: Landed and Non-landed.

-These private properties don't have any restrictions nor limitations.
-They also don't come with land titles or leasehold status which is the reason behind people coining these properties as "air space" rather than a land space.
+These private properties don't have any restrictions or limitations.
+They also don't come with land titles or leasehold status, earning the term "air space" rather than a land space.

-- Apartments - An apartment is a small plot of land measuring 4000 square metres.
+An apartment is a small plot of land measuring 4000 square meters.
 They are usually equipped with lesser recreational facilities.

-- Condominiums - This type houses common recreational facilities such as swimming pool, gyms, gardens and more.
+This type of residential spaces commonly includes recreational facilities and amenities such as swimming pools, fitness gyms, penthouse gardens, and more.
 A condominium using its few floors as commercial space is called mixed development.

-Landed properties are top tier housing properties in Singapore which is best for privacy, spacious rooms, massive gardens and personalized space.
-Building landed properties include terrace houses, conservation houses, shop houses, cluster houses, town houses, detached houses, and good class bungalows.
+Landed properties are top-tier housing properties in Singapore that are best for privacy, spacious rooms, massive gardens and personalized space.
+Landed properties often include terrace houses, conservation houses, shop houses, cluster houses, town houses, detached houses, and good class bungalows.

-- Town house - A town house has the common features with other units.
-These may include swimming pools, gardens, gyms, club house etc. A town house is a blend (hybrid) between a landed terrace property and condominium.
+A town house share common features with other units.
+These may include swimming pools, gardens, gyms, club houses, etc. A town house is a blend, or a hybrid, between a landed terrace property and condominium.

-- Conservation houses - The provisions of law protect these type of property because of its significance in Singapore’s rich culture and storied history.
+The provisions of law protect these properties because of their significance in Singapore’s rich culture and storied history.

-- Shop houses - A shop house comprises two to three stories and are of the low rising building with narrow frontage but deep rears.
+A shop house are comprised of two to three storeys and are commonly displayed through low-rise buildings with narrow frontage but deep rears.

-- Terrace houses - These are also termed row house or link house and are joined together sharing a common boundary.
+These houses are also known as a “row house” or “link house” and are joined together sharing a common boundary.

-- Detached houses – These are generally called as bungalows and measures 400 sqm to 1,400 sqm.
-They offer the best quality privacy.
+These are generally called as bungalows and measures from 400 to 1,400 square meters.
+They also offer residents with the best quality in privacy living.

-- Semi detached house – these are set of tow property erected side by side separated only with wall partition.
+These houses are a set of two properties erected side by side and separated only with wall partitions.
 Each of the hose is identical to the other.

-- Cluster house – These are houses with condo style and are set in a landed property.
-It is a hybrid of bungalows, terrace and semi-detached.
+These are houses with a condominium-style appearance and are commonly set in a landed property.
+It is a hybrid of bungalows, terrace and semi-detached properties.

-- Good class bungalow - It measures more than 1400 square metres.
-It is said to be the most sought after dwelling unit in Singapore.
-A bungalow in this category has no fewer than four car parks, swimming pools, large gardens, tennis/basketball courts, private cinemas and more.
+This residential property measures more than 1,400 square meters.
+It is said to be the most sought-after dwelling unit in Singapore.
+A bungalow in this category has no fewer than four car parks, swimming pools, large gardens, tennis/basketball courts, private cinemas, and more.
 There are just 1,000 good class bungalows across Singapore.

-Singapore might be limited by physical land but the various type of properties proves that it can still provide comfortable living spaces for its residents of different ages, classes, and living requirements.
+Singapore might be limited by physical land but the various types of properties prove that it can still provide comfortable living spaces for its residents of different ages, classes, and living requirements.